Sizing Guide

 Measuring the Shaft Diameter

 This measurement ensures the shaft cage fits securely around your shaft without being too tight or too loose.
 You want the shaft cage to be somewhat fitted.
 It should not be so tight that you need any lubrication to put it on.
-If you are an extreme grower you may find sizing up one size beneficial.
-It may also be beneficial to measure both flaccid and erect.
-The shaft size should fall where between your flaccid size and erect size.

-Method 1: Using a Measuring Tape
+Method 2: Using a Measuring Tape (Not recommended)

 1. Ensure your penis is fully flaccid.